-Obligations to provide information apply.

-You must tell the Executive Director the volume of introduction, use and end use of the chemical within 20 working days if:

-- The chemical is being introduced for consumer end including in ink toner, colourant products, paints and/or coatings, except uses in articles - The end use of the chemical has changed or is likely to change from: - Ink toner and colourant products - Paints and coatings. - The amount of the chemical being introduced has increased or is likely to increase (> 10 tonnes). - The chemical has begun to be manufactured in Australia. - Information has become available to the person as to an adverse effect of the chemical on the environment.
+Term of listing Details Obligations to provide information apply.
+You must tell the Executive Director the volume of introduction, use and end use of the chemical within 20 working days if: Specific requirements to provide information to the Executive Director under section 101 of the IC Act The chemical is being introduced for consumer end use including in ink toner, colourant products, paints and/or coatings, except uses in articles.
+The end use of the chemical has changed or is likely to change from: ink toner and colourant products paints and coatings.
+The amount of the chemical being introduced has increased or is likely to increase (> 10 tonnes).
+The chemical has begun to be manufactured in Australia.
+Information has become available to the person as to an adverse effect of the chemical on the environment.